MaSe69/mase/index.md

 ## Leadership Theory

+Teams typically come along with some kind of leadership, which might be very weak or extraordinarily strong.<br>
+What does it take for an individual to become a leader?

 - [Leadership Theory](https://mase69.github.io/lestmars/)

 ## History

+In the global, digital world, we are enabled to build big, strong teams to go for ambitious goals.<br>
+When deciding about where we want to go to, we always should have an eye on where we came from.
+The way history is told makes a key difference on our future ambitions.

 The history topic is currently developed in German language:
 - [Entscheidende Phasen der Geschichte](history_de)